LINEAR SYSTEM: a Monastery as

 Concept:

-My Answer to the topic “Linear System” is a motion, a flow into spaces definied by one continuous wall.
-The project is an enclosed space in which the monastic life becomes a system, a repetition of the same functions and spaces in a linear way.
-The site is a desert: a location where you freely move with no direction in contrast with my microcosm in which you move in a specific direction as a form of ritual.
-The juxtaposition of these two spatial conditions, free movement and pathway, intensifies the experience of both, imbuing each with a ritualistic character.
+My Answer to the topic “Linear System” is a motion, a flow into spaces defined by one continuous wall.
+The project is an enclosed space in which the monastic life becomes a system, a linear repetition of the same functions and spaces.
+The site is a desert: a location where you freely move with no direction, in contrast with my microcosm, in which you move in a specific direction as a form of ritual.
+The juxtaposition of these two spatial conditions —free movement and pathway —intensifies the experience of both, imbuing each with a ritualistic character.

 Project:

-The underground floor (3 meters below ground level) is the “seclusion area” where the 12 heremits’ cells provided with their own service and a private courtyard are located.
-This architectural idea follows the Lavra as a typology of monastery for hermits built since the 4th century where solitary living and community life were combined within a microcosm.
-In the center there is a dew well where drinkable water is collected by the condensation that occurs because of the difference of temperature between daytime and nightime.
-The core, the inner space, the end of the spiral becames the most open, unacessible space where a dew pond is placed.
+The underground floor (3 meters below ground level) is the “seclusion area” where the 12 heremits’ cells, provided with their service and a private courtyard, are located.
+This architectural idea follows the Lavra as a typology of monastery for hermits built since the 4th century, where solitary living and community life were combined within a microcosm.
+In the center, there is a dew well where drinkable water is collected through condensation that occurs due to the temperature difference between daytime and nighttime.
+The core, the inner space, the end of the spiral, becomes the most open, inaccessible space where a dew pond is placed.
 There is also a storage that connects the ground floor with a ramp.
-The groundfloor is where the comunity life takes place.
-The continuous wall that defines spaces outside produces two niches that provide shadow and a place where monks can sit on the ground and look into the horizon.
-The light comes from above, from openings that remind a fabric stitching.
-The continous wall runs to the end of the system.
-From outside it looks like an enigmatic object, almost impenetrable because of the lack of openings.
+The ground floor is where the community life takes place.
+The continuous wall that defines the spaces outside produces two niches that provide shade and a place where monks can sit on the ground and look out at the horizon.
+The light comes from above, from openings that remind one of the stitching of fabric.
+The continuous wall runs to the end of the system.
+From the outside, it appears to be an enigmatic object, almost impenetrable due to the lack of openings.
 This creates a visual break between the desert and the monastery.